Jon-Webb-79/Linux_Config/docs/source/index.rst

 Installation
 ============
-This package can be downloaded with the following command
+This package can be downloaded with the following command; however, you do not need to download this repository until after you have installed a Linux operating system.

 .. code-block:: bash